rufimov/ParalogWizard/README.md

 **Input**

-* Trimmed, filtered and deduplicated pair-end reads are store in 10deduplicated_reads folder together with list of samples called samples_list.txt.
+* Trimmed, filtered and deduplicated pair-end reads are store in 10deduplicated_reads folder together with list of samples called ```samples_list.txt```.
 All names and IDs shoud contain only letters and numbers.

 <pre>
 10deduplicated_reads